 Memory is a neurocognitive function that enables previously stored information to be recorded, encoded, consolidated, retained, stored, retrieved and recalled.
-While learning is the capacity to acquire new information, memory is the capacity to retain learned information (Portellano, 2005, p.
+While learning is the capacity to acquire new information, memory is the capacity to retain the information learned (Portellano, 2005, p.
 227).